FLYXLIFESTYLE/lexa-worldmap-mvp/docs/EXPERIENCE_DNA_FRAMEWORK.md

 ### 1. STORY 📖
 **Humans are wired for narrative**

-Cave paintings weren't just art—they were stories.
+Cave paintings weren't just art-they were stories.
 Our brains remember narratives, not facts.

 **In travel design:**
 - Every experience needs an arc: Beginning → Peak → Resolution